hidayatabisena/BasicReactStarter/README.md

 Babel and Webpack are the tooling that completely essential in a React project.

 **Webpack:** Webpack serves as both the web server and the JavaScript bundler.
-**Babel:** We will use JSX in our components, and Babel serves this well.
+**Babel:** We will use JSX in our components, and JSX is a succinct way to write out the layout of a React component.
+Babel transforms the ES6 JavaScript that we will be writing into ES5 JavaScript that current browsers can understand.

 ### More Details
 * no CSS.
 Will add later on the next release, perhaps.